katheriinema/habit_tracker/README.md

 # **HabitHound: a habit tracker for dog lovers**

 ![Screenshot 2025-01-29 111000](https://github.com/user-attachments/assets/5544cca4-e982-4f55-adc7-a2e33178008e)
-*The main page of the habit tracker, where your pet grows as you complete tasks.*
+*The main page with my amazing art and dog courtesy of the one and only Canva.*

 ---